 After childbirth or with age, you may notice changes in your pelvic floor muscles.
 Weakness can occur over time due to factors like age, obesity, heavy lifting, chronic coughing, pregnancy, and/or childbirth.

-After childbirth or as you get older, you may notice that your pelvic floor muscles have weakened.
-The pelvic muscles support the bladder, bowel, and uterus.
-When they contract, the organs are lifted and the openings to the vagina, anus, and urethra are tightened.
+Pelvic muscles support the bladder, bowel, and uterus.
+When the muscles contract, the organs lift and the openings to the vagina, anus, and urethra tighten.
 When the muscles are relaxed, urine and feces can be released from the body.
-Pelvic floor muscles also play an important role in sexual functioning.
-Strengthening these muscles can reduce pelvic pain during sex and increase the ability of achieving pleasurable sensations.
-During pregnancy, pelvic floor muscles support the baby and assist in the birthing process.
+Pelvic floor muscles also play a role in sexual functioning.
+Strength building exercises can reduce pelvic pain during sex and increase pleasurable sensations.

 Cost $35/30 payment 10 days in advance